 Bartle Frere State School delivers the Australian Curriculum adapted and adopted from C2C resources through explicit teaching and age appropriate pedagogies.
-Students in Year 3 - 6 have the opportunity to learn LOTE (Languages Other Than English), which is Japanese via weekly lessons from a specialist language teacher.
+Students in Year 2 - 6 have the opportunity to learn LOTE (Languages Other Than English), which is Japanese via weekly lessons from with a specialist language teacher through Charters Towers Distance Education.
 All students participate in Music and Physical Education delivered by specialist teachers each week.
-We also give the students the opportunity to participate in online learning activities through the Impact Centre to further develop their skills in reading, writing, numeracy, critical thinking and coding.
+We also give the students the opportunity to participate in online learning activities through the Impact Centre to further develop their skills in coding.
 Learning support and intervention/extension for students who are not reaching or are excelling in literacy and numeracy age benchmarks is provided for all year levels.